Table of Contents

 Arm GNU Toolchain releases package pre-built binaries of GNU Toolchain for various Arm targets.
 These are community supported and come with no warranty.
 For more information, please visit the arm Developer page.

-This release includes bare-metal toolchains for various hosts, as described in the Host Support section.
+This release includes bare-metal and Linux toolchains for various hosts, as described in the Host Support section.

-- Updated GCC to source code based on version 12.2, and includes updated patches to support the Cortex-M PACBTI extension.
+- Updated GCC to source code based on version 13.3.

-- Updated Newlib source code to a version on trunk, and includes updated patches to support the Cortex-M PACBTI extension.
+- Updated Newlib source code to a version on trunk.

 -